ulissigroup/vasp-interactive/README.md

 ```

 An example can be found in [ex13_pause_mpi.py](examples/ex13_pause_mpi.py), where computationally expensive operations (e.g. `numpy` huge matrix multiplication **A·B**) occur between VASP ionic steps.
-The figures below show the CPU usage of VASP and Numpy processes without intervention (upper panel) and with MPI pause / resume (lower panel).
-With the pause / resume functionality, the `numpy` threads can gain almost 100% CPU, saving the total computational time.
+The figures below show the CPU usage of VASP and Numpy processes without intervention (upper panel) and with MPI[^2][^3] pause / resume (lower panel).
+With the pause / resume functionality, the `numpy` threads can gain almost 100% CPU, saving the total computational time[^4].

 <img align="center" src="examples/ex13_time_cpu_refined.png" width=800>